-For some lenders, the GSE limit of $453,100 across most of the U.S. is sufficient for the majority of their borrowers, and they’re able to sell their loans to Fannie Mae® and Freddie Mac® easily.
+For some lenders, the GSE loan limit of $484,350 across most of the U.S. is sufficient for the majority of their borrowers, and they’re able to sell their loans to Fannie Mae® and Freddie Mac® easily.
 However, these GSE requirements can be limiting when it comes to servicing borrowers who are purchasing a more expensive home or a vacation home who also want to use mortgage insurance.

 Portfolio lending saves the day when it comes to these larger loans.
 Your organization can write larger portfolio loans and still get them covered by mortgage insurance at the coverage level you dictate.
 For example, Genworth will cover jumbo loans up to $2 million.
 Maximum loan amounts, credit scores, and LTVs vary with loan size.

 Lack of inventory has been a huge concern over the past year in a vast number of communities across the country.
 If your area is feeling that squeeze, your borrowers are likely exploring their options in new construction.

 Construction-to-permanent loans already offer a ton of flexibility for lenders and borrowers; the lending organization can set the LTV limit and the borrower gets to construct a house they’re happy with.

 That being said, there is even more flexibility to be had when you write C-to-P loans for your portfolio rather than ones that align with the GSEs.
 If a borrower requires MI, you can decide when the MI is activated (upon completion of construction or at the time of loan closing).
 Your organization also gets to set the loan limit.

 Loans for Professionals